VincentSe/HilbertProofs/README.md

 Propositional tautologies are checked by Boolean affectations of propositional variables, rather than by arbitrarily chosing a small subset of them as axioms.
 Then, any propositional tautology can serve as an axiom scheme in the first-order formal proofs.
 This allows for quicker propositional (ie Boolean) reasoning.
 See file math/Tautologies.fol.

+## Can we trust HilbertProofs ?

+HilbertProofs' sole purpose is to increase the confidence we have in mathematical proofs.
+To this end, the proofs in its formal language are a lot more tedious to write than in usual mathematical English.
+Is is worth the effort ?

+Firstly, the rigidity and simplicity of HilbertProofs' language make all proofs' statements absolutely clear.
+Abuse of notations and shortcuts by ambiguous sentences are impossible, by lack of grammar.
+In contrast, we can think of the many questions posted on the Internet, concerning whether the axiom of choice was used in a particular proof.
+In HilbertProofs there is no doubt : an axiom is used when a proof statement ends with "BECAUSE AXIOM".
+English also permits to be lazy, by saying only that a function is continuous, or that an object is a group.
+But for which topologies ?
+Which operations ?
+HilbertProofs' syntax forces us to make all parts of a structure explicit, every time we claim an object has it.

+Secondly, if one does not want to check the formal proofs themselves, HilbertProofs provides an automated checker.
+This is again possible thanks to the simplicity of the formal proof language.
+At the moment, there are about 9000 lines of C code in HilbertProofs, 5000 of which coming from the flex/bison transformation of the grammar.
+Then we have the millions of lines in the source code of GCC, the C compiler HilbertProofs uses.
+The correctness of the automated checker is the correctness of all those lines of code, the absence of bugs in them.

+GCC and bison have been used and tested for 30 years, the risk of bugs in them is fairly small.
+If one does not trust them, one has the option to read and debug the assembly they produce, which is 45000 lines for HilbertProofs, including the debugging symbols.
+The remaining 4000 lines of HilbertProofs were tested by careful code reviews, which are possible given their small size.
+They are also tested by the 7000 lines in the FOL files, that prove basic theorems of mathematics we know are true.
+Finally, debugging HilbertProofs benefits all its proofs ; whereas correcting an English proof only benefits that particular proof.

 ## ASCII notations of formulas

 For compatibility with most editors and tools, the charset of HilbertProofs is ASCII.
 Here is how logical connectors are written